jerry-lei/SAFETY-ChromeExt/README.md

 ### Available on:

 - TrueCar.com
+- eBay.com

 ### To do:

-- Figure out a way for less cluttered JS structure
+- Figure out a way for less cluttered JS structure (do it before it gets even more cluttered.)
 - TrueCar:
   - NHTSA special cases:
     - Hyundai plugin hybrid
   - Used car browsing does not require page reloading.
     - Figure out a way to reload page when advertisement is 'loaded'
 - eBay Motors:
+  - Better location for the data
+  - Data for truck in different order than for cars (find a way to parse by looking at values)

 ### Log: